Computable analysis on the space of marked groups: Correspondence between Borel and effective Borel hierarchies

 \subsubsection{Hyperbolic groups.}

 Let $\delta$ be a positive real number.
-A marked group $G$ is $\delta$-hyperbolic if the triangles (defined thanks to the word metric in $G$) are $\delta$-thin, that is to say if for any three elements $g_{1}$, $g_{2}$ and $g_{3}$ of $G$, any geodesic that joins $g_{1}$ to $g_{2}$ stays in a $\delta$-neighborhood of any pair of geodesics that join respectively $g_{2}$ and $g_{3}$ and $g_{1}$ and $g_{3}$. \begin{prop} Being $\delta$-hyperbolic is a closed and $\Lambda_{WP}$-co-semi-decidable property. \end{prop}
+A marked group $G$ is $\delta$-hyperbolic if the triangles (defined thanks to the word metric in $G$) are $\delta$-thin, that is to say if for any three elements $g_{1}$, $g_{2}$ and $g_{3}$ of $G$, any geodesic that joins $g_{1}$ to $g_{2}$ stays in a $\delta$-neighborhood of any pair of geodesics that join respectively $g_{2}$ and $g_{3}$ and $g_{1}$ and $g_{3}$. \begin{prop} Being $\delta$-hyperbolic is $\rho_{WP}$-co-semi-decidable and thus closed. \end{prop}

 \begin{proof} A marked group $(G,S)$ is not $\delta$-hyperbolic if it admits a triangle that is not $\delta$-thin.
 The fact that this triangle is not $\delta$-thin can be seen in a sufficiently large ball of the Cayley graph of $(G,S)$, and thus any group whose Cayley graph corresponds to that $(G,S)$ on this ball is also not $\delta$-hyperbolic.
 It is easy to see that this condition can be effectively checked. \end{proof} Remark that being $\delta$-hyperbolic is a marked group property, but not a group property, as can be seen from the fact that there exists a sequence of markings of $\mathbb{Z}$ that converges to a marking of $\mathbb{Z}^{2}$, which is not hyperbolic.
 A group is Gromov hyperbolic if any of its marking is $\delta$-hyperbolic, for some $\delta$ that can depend on the marking.
 The set of Gromov hyperbolic groups is neither open nor closed in $\mathcal{G}$, but the previous proposition implies that it is a union of closed sets. \begin{cor} The set of hyperbolic groups is a $F_{\sigma}$ subset of $\mathcal{G}$, and it is effectively not closed and effectively not open. \end{cor}